 - body composition

-Amongst the 9 factors that affect BMR, it is diet and body composition that we can modify or work on to improve the basal metabolic rate.
+Amongst the 9 factors that affect BMR, it is diet and body composition that we can work on to improve basal metabolic rate.

 How to Calculate your Basal Metabolic Rate